-For those who want to bring about significant systems-level change in a community, macro social workers impact communities and populations through public policy work and leadership roles within non-profit organizations.
+For those who want to bring about significant systems-level change in a community, macro social workers impact communities and populations through public policy work and leadership roles within non-profit organizations in urban settings and diverse communities.

-Macro practice in social work involves the development of communities through social justice initiatives, with macro social work practice ranging from collaborating with state and national governments, to working with global organizations whose mission it is to improve impoverished communities.
-Careers in social work macro practice, along with social work in general, are expected to grow by 12% through 2024, which is faster than average compared to other careers, according to the Bureau of Labor Statistics.
+Macro Social Work practice involves the development of social justice initiatives through the collaborating with local, state and national governments, and with global organizations whose mission it is to improve impoverished communities.
+Careers in macro social work practice, along with social work in general, are expected to grow by 12% through 2024, which is faster than average compared to other careers, according to the Bureau of Labor Statistics.

 Those who pursue a career in macro social work practice will abide by the Code of Ethics of the National Association of Social Workers, which states the importance of “attention to the environmental forces that create, contribute to, and address problems in living.”
-Besides being highly organized with a fine attention to detail while keeping large-scale goals in mind, those in macro social work practice must also show qualities of empathy and sensitivity to a variety of cultures and conditions.
+Besides being highly organized with a fine attention to detail while keeping large-scale goals in mind, those in macro social work practice must embrace social justice and the willingness to work with diverse communities, populations and social problems.

 The career possibilities related to macro social work theories are vast.
-Here are some of the ways macro social workers positively contribute to human development throughout the world.
+Here are some of the ways macro social workers positively contribute to the enhancement of human potential throughout the world.

-While they're not always elected officials, social workers ensure the federal government and its programs run smoothly.
+While they're not necessarily elected officials, macro social workers ensure that local, state and federal government programs focus on the needs of populations at risk.
 The NASW Center for Workforce Studies & Social Work Practice reports there are more than 8,000 social work positions in the federal government, including in cabinet-level agencies such as:

 - Social Security Administration